Robert McLachlan (mathematician)

 Robert Iain McLachlan FNZMS FRSNZ (born 1964) is a New Zealand mathematician and Distinguished Professor in the School of Fundamental Sciences, Massey University, New Zealand.
 His research in geometric integration encompasses both pure and applied mathematics, modelling the structure of systems such as liquids, climate cycles, and quantum mechanics.
-He is also writes for the public on the subject of climate change policy.
+He also writes for the public on the subject of climate change policy.

 Academic career

 McLachlan was born in Christchurch, New Zealand in 1964, and studied mathematics at the University of Canterbury, graduating with a BSc (Hons) First Class in 1984.
 One formative experience was in his last year of high school, where he had free rein to experiment with assembly language programming on the school PDP-11/10.

 McLachlan went on to graduate work in numerical analysis in 1986.
 He received a PhD from Caltech (the California Institute of Technology) in 1990, supervised by Herbert Keller in computational fluid dynamics, with a thesis titled "Separated Viscous Flows via Multigrid".
 He then worked as a postdoctoral fellow at the University of Colorado Boulder in what was then the new field of symplectic geometry.
 After meeting Jürgen Moser, who was visiting Boulder at the time, McLachlan spent six months on a postdoctoral fellowship in Switzerland, at the Swiss Federal Institute of Technology in Zurich.

 McLachlan joined Massey University in Palmerston North in 1994, and began a collaboration with Reinout Quispel at La Trobe University that resulted in over 26 publications on geometric integration.
 In 2002 he became Professor of Applied Mathematics at Massey, and spent a year's sabbatical at the University of Geneva, working with Gerhard Wanner and Ernst Hairer, and the Norwegian Academy of Sciences in Oslo.
 In 2007 he won the prestigious Germund Dahlquist Prize, the first mathematician from the southern hemisphere to do so.
 From 2008 to 2012, along with Stephen Marsland and Matt Perlmutter, he worked on a Marsden grant project "Geodesics in diffeomorphism groups: geometry and applications", designing efficient numerical integrators that preserved the geometric properties of systems.
 In 2013, McLachlan was the LMS-NZMS Aitken Lecturer, delivering talks on geometric numerical integration to six UK universities.

-McLachlan is a Fellow of the New Zealand Mathematical Society, and in 1998 organised the first of the annual Manawatu-Wellington Applied Mathematics Conferences.
+McLachlan is a Fellow of the New Zealand Mathematical Society (NZMS), and in 1998 organised the first of the annual Manawatu-Wellington Applied Mathematics Conferences.
 He was president of the NZMS in 2008–2009 and vice president in 2010, and edited the New Zealand Journal of Mathematics for six years.
 Since 2016 he has been a Distinguished Professor in Massey's School of Fundamental Sciences.